 - Applicants will need to create a log in at zoomgrants.com. - The 2024 grant application will be open between October 19 and December 14 (4 p.m.)
-2023.
-A link to the application is available at http://emswcd.org/pic during this time. - An email will be sent within 24 hours from EMSWCD staff via ZoomGrants confirming your application was received.
+2023. - An email will be sent within 24 hours from EMSWCD staff via ZoomGrants confirming your application was received.
 Make sure you receive notices from ZoomGrants by adding notices@zoomgrants.com to your safe senders list.